ten-eleven/xenon/docs/api/component/select-option.md

 # selectOption(value:string)
-Assumes component is a selectbox.
-Selects the option specified which value matches the argument.
+Selects an option which value matches the argument from a select box.

 ## Usage